We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Multi-currency selling

-You generally get more online sales if you sell in the currency used by your store visitors.
-So, if you’re selling your products in a lot of different countries, it’s a good idea to let your potential customers buy in their own currency.
+You’ll generally get more online sales if you sell in the currency used by your store visitors.

-Unlike some competing products — notably Wix and Squarespace — Shopify lets you do this out of the box (so long as you are using its built-in payment gateway, Shopify Payments).
-Using IP address data, Shopify displays a prompt to users to pick the most appropriate country / currency based on their location.
+And unlike some competing products — notably Wix and Squarespace — Shopify lets you do this out of the box (so long as you are using its built-in payment gateway, Shopify Payments).
+Using IP address data, Shopify shows your store visitors your product prices in their local currency, and lets them check out in it too.

-Selling multiple currencies using Ecwid also involves using an app — the appropriately named ‘Currency Converter’ app, which costs $4.49 per month.
+Selling multiple currencies using Ecwid involves using an app — a popular choice being the appropriately named ‘Currency Converter’ app, which costs $4.49 per month.

-The Currency Converter app makes it very easy to display prices in up to 130 local currencies automatically — my only problem with it is that the original currency gets displayed again at the final stage of the purchase, which may confuse buyers a bit.
-That aside, it works well.
+The Currency Converter app makes it easy to display prices in up to 130 local currencies automatically — my only problem with it is that the store’s default currency gets displayed again at the final stage of the purchase, which may confuse buyers a bit.
+In other words, checkout doesn’t take place in a user’s own currency.
+That aside, this app works well.

-The bottom line on multi-currency selling with Shopify and Ecwid is that it’s doable with both platforms — with Shopify’s implementation arguably a bit better (and, significantly, free).
+The bottom line on multi-currency selling with Shopify and Ecwid is that it’s doable with both platforms — but because the feature’s implementation is considerably better, Shopify wins here.

 Selling products in different languages